 They left the bar after finishing their drinks, even forgetting to pay the bartender, who cursed at them.
 As the two female warriors basked in the evening sunlight, Fran turned to tell Corey something, smiling.
 Something flew past Corey’s cheek, and her whole face reverberated, feeling a shockwave bounce through her teeth.

 Then the face between Fran’s lips and the top of her head vanished.
 Her field cap floated in the air for just a millisecond, ending the void between the top of Fran’s mouth and the sliver of scalp that remained under the hat.
 Everything paused.
 Fran crumpled as Corey watched, her own muscles turning to jelly, wanting her to fall too.
 Something audibly resembling a small explosion finally met her ears.
 That smile was all that was left of her.
-Fran’s tongue lolled back, a pink snail on the dusty ground.
+Fran’s tongue peeled off the top of her jaw and lolled to the ground, a pink snail on the dusty ground, all that Corey’s eyes were left centered on.
 There was surprisingly little blood.

 What did she even love about her?
 Just that she smiled, and seemed to care?
 Was it even love she felt?
-Or just some faint shreds of companionship, something she’d never felt before, something easily mistakable as love.
+Or just some faint shreds of companionship, something she’d never felt before, something easily mistaken as love?

 Corey’s legs hurt as she ran towards the explosion, towards the violence.
 Just like in December.
 This wasn’t a new ‘feeling’, she realized as this memory floated through her head, just one that she had only felt once before.
 It was the pain of losing all she had, or at least all that mattered to her.
 Fran was just a friend, but if she hadn’t died that day, maybe she could’ve become something more.
 Linh was more than a friend, and could’ve been something even greater had she not died that day.
 Corey was never anything more than what she already was.
 A violent creature.
 Be it wearing camouflage or a zebra mask, she never changed, in fact, she was only emboldened.